OleMartinChristensen/MATS-planningtool/README.md

 1. Install Anaconda (or Miniconda if prefered) from their website.

 One instance of Python3 is installed together with Anaconda (or Miniconda) inside the conda environment.
-Anaconda comes with many preinstalled python packages and some of the ones required by Operational Planning Tool may already be installed (scipy for example).
+Anaconda comes with many preinstalled python packages, and some of the ones required by Operational Planning Tool may already be installed (scipy for example).
 Miniconda comes with no preinstalled packages and also no graphical interface.

 2. After installation open the program "Anaconda Prompt".